nanos-world/docs/modding/index.rst

 This section aims to guide you on how to create your own Assets and how to include them in your server.

-.. note:: Before moving on, please read :ref:`Assets` for a quick guide on how Assets work and how to import your first Asset.
+.. note:: Before moving on, please read :ref:`AssetsQuickStart` for a quick guide on how Assets work and how to import your first Asset.

 Exporting and Creating Assets